Cabinet of Mauritius

 The Cabinet of Ministers of the Republic of Mauritius is the official council which advises the President of the Republic in the making of major decisions.
 It is led by the Prime Minister and a total of 23 ministers and the Attorney General, who is considered to be a cabinet member.
 The constitution of the Republic provides a cabinet under the leadership of the Prime Minister that must be appointed by the President after each general elections.

 A cabinet minister must be a member of parliament whether directly or indirectly elected, with the exception of the Attorney General.
 The Attorney General, who is part of the cabinet, is appointed at the discretion of the President and on the advice of the Prime Minister.

-Each Cabinet Minister taking office must take the oath of swearing allegiance to the President at The State House in front of the President, the first lady, Vice President, Prime Minister and other parliamentarians.
+Every Cabinet Minister taking office must take the oath of swearing allegiance to the President at The State House in front of the President, the first lady, Vice President, Prime Minister and other parliamentarians.
 Therefore, using the section 59 part 3 of the constitution, the President of the Republic of Mauritius, acting on the advice of the Prime Minister, appoints the person to take office of Minister, taking effect from the swearing of the oath and the signature of the appointment letter.

 The last swearing-in ceremony was held on 12 November 2019, where the President appointed a new cabinet composed of the Prime Minister and 24 ministers, including the Attorney General.